Lofty Blomfield: Later years

-After his retirement, Blomfield became a hotelier and took over the licence of the Whangarei Hotel where he and his wife June were popular hosts in the area for many years.
+After his retirement, Blomfield became a hotelier and took over the licence of the Whangarei Hotel where he and his wife Heather June were popular hosts in the area for many years.
 A well-known sportsman, Blomfield was a member of the Whangarei Deep Sea Anglers club and helped form the Northland Trotting Club and the Whangarei Powerboat Association.
-He also financed a large number of sporting competitions and organizations in Whangarei and Northland such as Whangarei Interhouse rugby.
+He also financed a large number of sporting competitions and organizations in Whangarei and Northland such as Whangarei Inter house rugby.

-Blomfield was a lifelong supporter of many charities, especially those dealing with mentally handicapped children (one of his children was born mentally handicapped), and served as president of Intellectually Handicapped Children's Association.
+Blomfield was a lifelong supporter of many charities, especially those dealing with mentally handicapped children (one of his children was born mentally handicapped), and served as president of the Intellectually Handicapped Children's Association.
 He later founded the Northland IHC branch and established St. Nicholas Home and Blomfield Special School and Resource Centre.
 The school was later named in his honour.
 Among his more memorable fundraising ideas, Blomfield would start building "penny piles" on the counter of the hotel's public bar and any patrons would be obliged to offer spare pennies to the pile.
 Blomfield actually "camped out" in front of the penny piles to guard them from would-be thieves.
-These penny piles grew so large in size that when they were finally knocked down, for a small fee, the money gained for the IHC was very substantial.
+These penny piles grew so large in size that when they were finally knocked down, for a small fee, the money gained for the IHC was substantial.